IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+1/9/17
+ 1. __What did I do yesterday that helped meet the Sprint Goal?__
+  - Free Code Camp Bootstrap section
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Complete Free Code Camp Bootstrap section
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - Less blockers.
+I seem to be able to get back into the swing of things without as much soul-crushing depression.
+I intend to use that to my advantage.

 1/8/17
  1. __What did I do yesterday that helped meet the Sprint Goal?__
   - Prep for onsite